anjandebnath/LLMAgent/Readme.md

 For example, there are utilities for text splitting, working with vector databases, document loading and retrieval, and conversational state persistence, among others.

+### Poetry commands
+1. Initialize a Poetry project (if not already a Poetry project): `poetry init`
+2. Create a virtual environment: Poetry automatically creates a virtual environment when you run: `poetry install`
+3. Activate the virtual environment: To activate the virtual environment, run: `poetry shell`
+4. To see the path of the current virtual environment, use: `poetry env info`

 ### Project goal